Security-Onion-Solutions/securityonion-docs/email.rst

 Lack of network traffic
 -----------------------

-If you configured Zeek as shown above, they should automatically email you if your network sensors stop seeing traffic.
+If you configured :ref:`zeek` as shown above, they should automatically email you if your network sensors stop seeing traffic.